jsadaa/json_parser/README.md

 > This is a work in progress and is not yet ready for use (and may never be).

 (Educational and recreational) Implementation of a simple JSON parser in Rust.

+## Contribution

+Any remarks or suggestions, are very welcome